phreeza/manuscript_axon_potentials/doc/manuscript.md

 [@fig:barnowl]C shows the high-frequency ($\geq 2$\ kHz) response.
 The orange lines indicate the actual responses in the data.
 The responses have a Gabor-like shape, as expected [@wagner09], with maximum amplitude in the center of the recording array, at around 850\ $\mu$m penetration depth.
-The velocity was calculated to be 4.0 m/s.
-A previously published estimate of the axonal conduction velocity in this nucleus was 1.1 m/s in @McColgan2014Functional, with a upper confidence bound of 6 m/s.
-Toward the edges (< 100 and > 1400\
+The axonal conduction velocity was calculated to be 4.0 m/s.
+A previously published estimate of the axonal conduction velocity in this nucleus was 1.1 m/s in
-$\mu$m), the amplitude decays.
-In the central region (400-1200\ $\mu$m, a systematic shift in delay can be observed, while the response seems to be stationary in the more dorsal and ventral electrodes.
+@McColgan2014Functional, with a upper confidence bound of 6 m/s.
+Toward the edges (< 100 and > 1400\ $\mu$m), the amplitude decays.
+In the central region
+(400-1200\ $\mu$m, a systematic shift in delay can be observed, while the response seems to be stationary in the more dorsal and ventral electrodes.
 The delay increases from ventral to dorsal, which is consistent with the anatomy for contralateral stimulation.
 All these aspects of the data are qualitatively reproduced by the model (purple traces).
 The main deviation between model and data lies in a diminished amplitude of the oscillation at the most central electrode sites.
 Because the phase shift in the central region is mainly determined by the conduction velocity, this mismatch might be due to a slightly changing conduction velocity in the nucleus.
 A diminished amplitude in the fit could reflect an inability of the model to exactly match the phase progression.
 Another possible explanation is that the additional amplitude could be due to non-axonal sources such as synaptic currents or postsynaptic spikes, which do not follow the assumptions underlying the model being fit.